Green manure: Functions

-Green manure acts mainly as soil-acidifying matter to decrease the alkalinity/pH of alkali soils by generating humic acid and acetic acid.
+Green manure acts mainly as soil-acidifying matter to decrease the alkalinity/pH of alkali soils by generating humic acid.

 Incorporation of cover crops into the soil allows the nutrients held within the green manure to be released and made available to the succeeding crops.
 This results immediately from an increase in abundance of soil microorganisms from the degradation of plant material that aid in the decomposition of this fresh material.
 This additional decomposition also allows for the re-incorporation of nutrients that are found in the soil in a particular form such as nitrogen (N), potassium (K), phosphorus (P), calcium (Ca), magnesium (Mg), and sulfur (S).

 Microbial activity from incorporation of cover crops into the soil leads to the formation of mycelium and viscous materials which benefit the health of the soil by increasing its soil structure (i.e. by aggregation).
 The increased percentage of organic matter (biomass) improves water infiltration and retention, aeration, and other soil characteristics.
 The soil is more easily turned or tilled than non-aggregated soil.
 Further aeration of the soil results from the ability of the root systems of many green manure crops to efficiently penetrate compact soils.
 The amount of humus found in the soil also increases with higher rates of decomposition, which is beneficial for the growth of the crop succeeding the green manure crop.
 Non-leguminous crops are primarily used to increase biomass.

 The root systems of some varieties of green manure grow deep in the soil and bring up nutrient resources unavailable to shallower-rooted crops.

 Common cover crop functions of weed suppression.
 Non-leguminous crops are primarily used (e.g. buckwheat).
 The deep rooting properties of many green manure crops make them efficient at suppressing weeds.

 Some green manure crops, when allowed to flower, provide forage for pollinating insects.
 Green manure crops also often provide habitat for predatory beneficial insects, which allow for a reduction in the application of insecticides where cover crops are planted.

 Some green manure crops (e.g. winter wheat and winter rye) can also be used for grazing.

 Erosion control is often also taken into account when selecting which green manure cover crop to plant.

 Some green crops reduce plant insect pests and diseases.
 Verticillium wilt is especially reduced in potato plants.

 Incorporation of green manures into a farming system can drastically reduce the need for additional products such as supplemental fertilizers and pesticides.

 Limitations to consider in the use of green manure are time, energy, and resources (monetary and natural) required to successfully grow and utilize these cover crops.
 Consequently, it is important to choose green manure crops based on the growing region and annual precipitation amounts to ensure efficient growth and use of the cover crop(s).